Australian Plants at Risk

 - Low Numbers – There is usually a lower limit to the numbers of plants in a population below which the viability of retaining the species in the long term is dubious irrespective of the degree of protection provided.
 One unforeseen event such as fire or unauthorised clearing could see the entire population wiped out.
 Threatened species known to exist in excessively low numbers include Grevillea batrachioides (WA), Grevillea rara (WA), Logania insularis (SA), Owenia cepiodora (Qld/NSW) and Wollemia nobilis (Wollemi pine – NSW).

-Further information on the key threatening processes affecting the Australian flora can be found on the website of the Department of the Environment, Water, Heritage and the Arts (see Further Information.)
+Further information on the key threatening processes affecting the Australian flora can be found on the website of the Department of the Environment (see Further Information.)

 Until 1998, three distinct lists existed for threatened flora at a national level: